skylarshaffer/c03-24-code-solutions/express-static/express-static-quiz-notes.md

 - What is a good way to serve application images using Express?

-  > Place the images in public and pass the images only when necessary using Express.
+  > Place the images in public and reference their path in a mounted `express.static()` function.

 ## Notes